mewsieworld/FuseBatchResizeTool/readme.md

 - Preview past crops, or view what your current one will look like
 - Configurable view of the background color and/or hex color code
 - Use the arrow keys to cycle through the picture files in the chosen folder
+- Use customizable crosshairs to help you visualize picking
+- Use a grid to help you visualize picking better
+- Track statistics locally like your most used resolutions, how many files you've processed, and more
+- Crop transparent images properly and replace the transparency with the picked background color

 ## Why?